dhh1128/codecraft.co/headers-babies-and-bathwater.md

 slug: headers-babies-and-bathwater
 redirect_from:
   - /2013/08/12/headers-babies-and-bathwater
+comments:
+  - author: dougbert
+    date: 2013-08-12 12:10:21
+    comment: >
+      I know what you mean.
+I really, really know what you mean.

+      To me, the headers represent the INTERFACE, not the implementation of an object.
+Sometimes I put an adapter pattern between the INTERFACE and internal implementation - I don't what my consumer to make assumptions that he/she can use to touch inside my box.

+      then again - I am a bit different
+  - author: Ryan Marcus
+    date: 2013-08-12 15:18:48
+    comment: >
+      I generally agree with you -- but I had one question.

+      What's the difference between the "automatically generated headers" you suggest and, say, JavaDocs?
+It seems like, in Java code (and in other languages via Doxygen), the part of a 3rd-party package you are supposed to look at for understanding is the documentation.
+This doesn't seem unreasonable to me.

+      It seems like a header file provides an easy way to see function signatures.
+JavaDoc (and any good documentation engine) seems to do this for free, with the addition of providing multiple output formats and a standardized format for describing what those signatures mean.

+      Is it this "code should be readable" idea?
+It seems like automatically generated header files wouldn't really be "code" (written by the user) anymore than JavaDoc output is "code."

+      Please correct my misunderstanding. :)

+      Thanks for the post -- very thought provoking.
+  - author: weberc2
+    date: 2013-08-12 16:28:16
+    comment: >
+      When you describe how headers "ought to work", you're describing Ada's Specification/Body files.
+Specs contain the API details (the interface), and the Body contains the implementation.
+And you get that as a guarantee, enforced by the compiler.
+  - author: Daniel Hardman
+    date: 2013-08-12 17:58:44
+    comment: >
+      You may be different, Dougbert--but I wish all the C++ programmers I've worked with over the years were different in exactly the same way!
+It would be a lot more fun to code if they understood how to keep interfaces clean... :-)
+  - author: Daniel Hardman
+    date: 2013-08-12 18:14:25
+    comment: >
+      Ryan: thanks for the thoughtful response!

+      You're right that javadoc overlaps quite a bit with the idea I'm suggesting.
+When I first discovered doxygen and javadoc long ago, I was infatuated with the tools, and I didn't see much gap between what they offered and the ideal I describe.

+      However, some differences remain:

+      - You can't compile against javadoc.
+Headers enable another programmer to not just understand the interface to your code, but to test his/her code against it, with full compiler enforcement.
+Headers or something similar is what you need to outsource a project without supplying implementation code.

+      - I have become disillusioned with forms of communication external to the code itself.
+On several codebases that I've worked with, I've gone to significant effort to write good doc comments, and to set up doc generation--only to see this doc get ignored by developers.
+They simply won't pull up a browser to read docs if the code is in front of them.
+(This is less true of java, where most IDEs have hover text based on javadocs--but in C++, it's the unfortunate truth.)

+      I do think there is a difference between generated headers and generated javadoc.
+Whether you call either or both of them "code", in one case you read the output with your code editor; in the other, you read with a browser.
+Also, in practice, the source for javadoc is checked into vcs, but not the output.
+So you can't browse the "code" output of javadoc in git logs.
+If you generated headers, you'd be checking them in to the vcs.

+      Nonetheless, I think your point about generated docs is a good one and somewhat weakens the value of what I'm proposing.
+  - author: Daniel Hardman
+    date: 2013-08-12 18:15:34
+    comment: >
+      Thanks for the note.
+I'm unfamiliar with Ada, but you are the third person who's told me that.
+Which tells me that it was a memorable feature of the language.
+I wonder why it got discarded?
+  - author: Brady Kimball (@bradykimball)
+    date: 2013-08-13 08:19:25
+    comment: >
+      Good points.
+A few thoughts that I have on the matter include maintainability and syntactic cruft.
+Why have separated interfaces for every class unless you need to?
+Obviously, you should use interfaces for things like layer abstraction or collaborative projects with teams that you don't want to be dependent on.
+I know this is a dangerous assumption that every developer is savvy enough to understand when to use them, but I would argue that part of the point that some of these more terse languages is to work around manual busy work overhead.

+      Your proposals at the end of the post are good food for thought as how to combat the maintenance and cruft issues.
+Maybe it is personal preference, but I prefer good developer documentation.
+This doesn't mean the developer needs to write a thesis on the class.
+Often, the method signatures are enough with a simple description of any prerequisites or post conditions are sufficient.
+  - author: Daniel Hardman
+    date: 2013-08-13 16:54:03
+    comment: >
+      Good point about pragmatism, Brady.
+Although it might be nice to be able to separate interface and impl on key classes, perhaps doing it for everything is overkill.

+      I guess the developer docs vs. code question boils down to personal preference.
+I have never seen developers read docs consistently.
+They'll look up a prototype in a reference, but they like to be in the code rather than in some other tool.
+However, as I mentioned in the response to Ryan, modern IDEs often provide hover autoexpansion which makes this tool discrepancy vanish.
+  - author: Julie Jones
+    date: 2013-09-10 23:15:45
+    comment: >
+      I have been thinking about this from a different perspective, although it would be easy to extend to generating separate header files.
+I really like the self contained modules in languages like Java and C#.
+I think implementation in header files in C++ is a huge wart.
+What I want is everything in one file in one place.
+However, I want to be able to control the view of the module or class.
+When I look at is as client I just want to see the public interface (aka header).
+But when I need to see how something works I just want to drill down (think light table) and see more detail
+  - author: Daniel Hardman
+    date: 2013-09-12 19:55:59
+    comment: >
+      Self-contained modules are nice, most of the time.
+However, I periodically write java classes that are 1k to 2k lines, and that starts to feel a bit cumbersome.
+Certainly I could decompose further, but sometimes I wish I could split the impl into several files in the way that C# partial classes supports.
+I like those partial classes; they're a nice way to keep the eventing for a UI class separate from the procedural code.
+Also, I don't think that a pure view is adequate if you want to share an interface with someone without sharing the implementation (e.g., to protect IP).
 ---
 I claim that by eliminating the C/C++-style dichotomy between headers and implementation, most modern programming languages have thrown out the baby with the bathwater.

 [caption id="attachment_1264" align="aligncenter" width="500"]<a href="../../../wp-content/uploads/2013/08/screen-shot-2013-08-11-at-7-35-35-pm.png"><img class="size-large wp-image-1264" alt="Don't throw out the baby with the bathwater!
 Photo credit: StubbyFingers (Flickr)" src="http://codecraft.co/wp-content/uploads/2013/08/screen-shot-2013-08-11-at-7-35-35-pm.png?w=500" width="500" height="438" /></a> Don't throw out the baby with the bathwater!
 Photo credit: <a href="http://www.flickr.com/photos/stubbyfingers/5940964193" target="_blank">StubbyFingers (Flickr)</a>[/caption]